 Portable serialization supports versioning.
 It is a global versioning, meaning that all portable classes that are serialized through a member get the globally configured portable version.

-You can declare Version in the configuration file hazelcast.xml using the portable-version element, as shown below.
+You can declare the version in the XML or YAML configuration file using the portable-version element, as shown below.